Vincent Gallo: Public reception

-Entertainment Weekly has described Gallo as "rapturous, hilarious, and notoriously acerbic", while The Guardian has called him a "narcissistic, fantastic director".
-The Guardian also wrote that Gallo "has a reputation as not only one of the most paranoid, controlling men in movies, but also one of the funniest."
+Entertainment Weekly has described Gallo as "rapturous, hilarious, and notoriously acerbic", while The Independent has written that "Gallo may have an ego the size of a hot-air balloon, but even an hour in his company is wildly entertaining."
+The Guardian has called him a "narcissistic, fantastic director" and said that Gallo "has a reputation as not only one of the most paranoid, controlling men in movies, but also one of the funniest."
+The Austin Chronicle has written that Gallo is "Equally detested and adored".
+In 2011, GQ included Gallo on their list of The 25 Most Stylish Directors of All Time.